NLCaceres/mlb-team-schedule/README.md

     - Important to note that gamesInSeries & seriesGameNumber MAY change but likely will remain the same
       - So if the first game in the series got rained out, the next day will have two games, with the first being the replacement for the original first game, making gamesInSeries remain the same AND the seriesGameNumber the same while only the dates changed!

+### Pytest
+- To run tests, run `pytest` from the root directory!
+  - It also helps to include `-W ignore::DeprecationWarning` to silence warnings commonly out of your control!
+    - A `pytest.ini` file can also be used to configure a filter for a number of different warnings by setting the `filterwarnings` key with a list of
+    `ignore::someWarning` strings
+  - Pytest DOESN'T load env files by default, so it's important to include a fixture that will run before all other fixtures to provide the env
+    - Most likely placed in a `conftest.py` file so all tests have your env loaded/included by default